Linda Darnell: Personal life

 At thirty-two, I can see tell-tale marks in the mirror, but the ravages of time no longer terrify me.
 I am told that when surface beauty is gone, the real woman emerges.
 My only regret will be that I could not have begun it earlier—that so many years have been ruined because I was considered beautiful.

 — — Darnell shortly after her divorce from Liebmann.

 In her later life, she dated actor Dick Paxton and had an affair with Italian director Giuseppe Amato.
 She married brewery heir Philip Liebmann in February 1954.
-Owing to her lack of interest in him physically, it was agreed that the marriage would be a business arrangement: she was to be his wife in name only and in return he would support her financially.
-After a while, she grew dissatisfied with this loveless marriage and detested her husband for allowing her to lash out at him as well as cheapening her by buying her lavish presents.
+Owing to her lack of interest in him physically, it was agreed that the marriage would be a business arrangement; she was to be his wife in name only and in return he would support her financially.
+After a while, she grew dissatisfied with this loveless marriage and detested her husband for allowing her to lash out at him and cheapening her by buying her lavish presents.
 In response, Darnell resorted to charity work, opening facilities accommodating 30 girls in the neighborhood of Rome in 1955.
 Liebmann attempted to save the marriage by adopting a baby named Alfreda, but the marriage ended nevertheless on grounds of incompatibility, and Liebmann kept the girl.

 Darnell was married to pilot Merle Roy Robertson from 1957 to 1963.
-In 1957, she started drinking heavily again, and in November 1958 sank into a depression, but went into rehab, recovering for a while.
+In 1957, she started drinking heavily again, and in November 1958, sank into a depression, but went into rehabilitation, recovering for a while.
 In 1963, Darnell was granted a divorce from Robertson following an outburst in the courtroom, where she accused her third husband of fathering the baby of a Polish actress.
 She was promised alimony of $350 monthly until July 15, 1964, and then $250 until September 15, 1967.